Your Water Rates

 IURC in January 2015.

-To learn more about the filing, you can view a news release with more details.
-You can also view information about the request at the Indiana Utility Regulatory Commission's Online Services Portal for Indiana American Water's docketed case.
+To learn more about the filing and the settlement agreement, you can view a news release with more details.
+You can learn about the IURC's approval/order on the rate request by viewing a news release that is posted on the company's website.
+You can also view information about the rate request at the Indiana Utility Regulatory Commission's Online Services Portal for Indiana American Water's docketed case.